Easily Create Slug in Laravel for Posts

 You can always check out the official repo documentation if you want to know more about the package here.

-Alright, thats it.
+Alright, that’s it.
 That is all you need to do to implement slug in laravel with minimum effort.

 Leave a Comment